jumpnow/jumpnowtek-site/_posts/2016-08-30-Qt5-and-QML-Development-with-the-Raspberry-Pi.md

 On these systems Qt5 has been configured to use the use the [EGLFS platform plugin][qpa-eglfs].
 This means only one GUI process at a time, but that's typical for products I help develop.

-I usually follow the latest stable branch of Yocto for the different *meta-layers* used to build these systems.
-Currently that is the `[krogoth]` release, Yocto Project 2.1.1.
+The majority of the system is from the latest stable branch of Yocto, currently 2.1.1, the `[krogoth]` branch.

-The `[krogoth]` branch of [meta-qt5][meta-qt5] is using Qt 5.6 and is also missing some patches that correctly build Qt to use the OpenGL drivers provided by the [RPi userland][rpi-userland] package.

-The `[master]` branch of [meta-qt5][meta-qt5] is Qt 5.7 and has the build patches for OpenGL so that's what I'm using.
-The rest of the system is still `[krogoth]` though.
+I am using the `[master]` branch of [meta-qt5][meta-qt5] because it uses Qt 5.7 and has the build patches for OpenGL from the [RPi userland][rpi-userland] package.

 Here's a sample of what's currently installed on my `qt5-images`